Understanding CSRF Prevention with Double Submit Cookies

 How Double Submit Cookies Work

-When the server receives a request, it checks that the cookie value matches the form field value, providing an additional layer of verification.
+- Verification Process: When the server receives a request, it checks that the cookie value matches the form field value.
+This additional layer of verification helps ensure the request is legitimate.

 Possible Bypass Scenarios